vmitsenko/lottery/README.md

 -   `contracts` - source code of the main contract, written in TACT.
 -   `build` - source code compiled in FunC.
 -   `tests` - tests for the contract, written in Typescript
--   `scripts/getStats.ts` - script to get some statistics of the past draws (recent draw result, total number of draws/wins and etc).
+-   `scripts/getStats.ts` - script to get some statistics of the past draws (recent draw result, total number of draws, wins and etc).

 ## Contract info